lucasmargui/react-web-push/README.md

   certbot/certbot:latest certonly --standalone -d main-domain-example.online
 ```

-Verify that certificates were created in `/etc/letsencrypt/live/main-domain-example.online/`.
+> Check `/etc/letsencrypt/live/main-domain-example.online/` to verify that `fullchain.pem` and `privkey.pem` exist.

+---

-## 12. Restart Docker Containers
+## 13. Restart Docker Containers

-After SSL certificates are created:
+After SSL certificates are in place, restart Docker containers to apply them.

 ```bash
 docker compose up -d
 ```

-> If there are any volume path changes, remove the old images and rebuild them.
+> If there are issues with volume paths, remove old images and rebuild containers with `docker compose build --no-cache`.

 ---

-Your React/Vite site is now deployed with Nginx and secured with SSL using Certbot.
+Your React/Vite site is now deployed on EC2 with Nginx and secured with SSL certificates using Certbot.